idapython/src/examples/README.md

 rather than if it consists of a bunch of IDAPython code our users will never see, and cannot be inspired from.)

+### Best practices

+* don't use `idc.py`: some of its operations are a bit too elusive
+* don't use `idaapi`: that "hides" the provenance of the function/type/item being used, and makes it that much harder to group ideas by module
+* don't `from <something> import <whatever>`: for the same reason
+* use double-quotes for all string literals, unless there's a good reason not to do so (e.g., the string literal contains some `"` characters, and `\`-escaping them would be inconvenient & make the code awkward to read).
+  Double-quoted string literals let us grep more predictably & reliably.

+## Example header

+Every example must have a valid header, holding a one-liner `summary:`, as well as a description further explaining what the example is about.

+Some notes:

+* `summary:`: the one-liner must not end with a `.`
+* `summary:`: prefer the `list something...` form over the `listing something...`

 ## Helping our customers, teaching IDAPython in the process

 In addition, when a customer asks for help on support@ (or the forums)